-Finding yourself networking online more?
-Preparing yourself for more of it in the future?
-Our Founder & Managing Director, Bradley Hatchett, shares his views on how you can get the most out of each session and make it an effective use of your time…
+Finding yourself attending more online networking events?
+Founder & Managing Director, Bradley Hatchett, explains how you can get the most out of each online networking event and make it an effective use of your time…

-Like face to face networking, there are in fact many things you can do to prepare and make these events most effective for you.
-Also like face to face networking, our advice to members is very similar.
+Like face to face networking, there are many things you can do to prepare and make networking online more effective for you.
+Also, like face to face networking events, our advice to members is very similar.

-We threw ourselves into adapting to online networking from the outset of lockdown.
+We threw ourselves into adapting to hosting online networking events from the outset of lockdown.
 We’ve learned a lot.
-Seen the good and bad when it comes to approaching online networking.
+Improved significantly.
+Seen the good and bad when it comes to approaching them.

-I’m now here to help you avoid the bad.
+I’m here to help you avoid the bad.
 By reading this you’re already ahead of the game.
-So here are my tips on how to get the most out of your online networking:
+So, here are my tips on how to get the most out of your online networking:

-Much like a normal networking event.
+Much like face-to-face networking events.
 The value in what you do before and after is arguably more important than actually turning up.

-- Connect up with other attendees – A good networking event organiser (us) will share a delegate list in advance.
+Connect up with other attendees – A good networking event organiser (us) will share a delegate list in advance.
 We do this the day prior.
 Research that list.
 Add people on LinkedIn.
 Let them know you’re going to be there.
-For our meetups on Remo, you can even use it as a chance to arrange a time to meet on a table in the event.
-LinkedIn is our recommendation, a Facebook friend request might be a bit strong…
+You can even use it as a chance to arrange a time to meet on a table in the event.
+LinkedIn is our recommendation; a Facebook friend request might be a bit strong…

 Become familiar with the software and functionality

-We use Zoom and Remo.
-But there are many pieces of software and programmes emerging and being used.
+We use innovative online networking software Remo.
+But there are many other software and programmes emerging and being used.

-If the organiser doesn’t (we do) send out an information email in advance to help you prepare and ensure you’re set up correctly, take the time yourself to understand how it works.
+If the organiser doesn’t (we do) send out a pre-meetup email in advance to help you prepare and ensure you’re set up correctly, take the time yourself to understand how it works.

-This will save you time and the inconvenience of trying to work it out at the start of the meetup.
+This will save you time and the inconvenience of trying to work it out at the start of the event.
 Your fellow attendees will be very appreciative too.

 Turn off notifications on phone and laptop.
 Or even better, put your phone away somewhere.

-Allow yourself to be fully focused throughout the entire meetup.
-You may think that you can multitask when on a video call or virtual, but it certainly doesn’t look it.
+Allow yourself to be fully focused throughout the entirety.
+You may think that you can multitask, but it certainly doesn’t look it.

 Opportunity to learn